SubhasreeSengupta/jekyll-now/_posts/2017-11-24-end-to-end-approach.md

 We tried two approaches to use this dataset to train our model.
 In both approaches, we used 6 software synthesized music categories for training,  1 software synthesized music category for validation, and 2 real instrument recordings (Yamaha Disklavier) for testing.
 Approach 1 - Use all of the dataset: along with isolated notes, monophonic excerpts, random chords and usual chords Approach 2 - Use only full pieces in each type of instrument and recording conditions:  There are 9 categories of recordings corresponding to different piano types and recording conditions, with 30 recordings per category.
 Therefore the dataset consists of 210 synthesised recordings and 60 real recordings.
+Approach 3 - Use only Isolated notes and monophonic excerpts.

 The Approach 1 was computationally more expensive and also was not efficient.